 - Submit supporting documents to the Admissions Office by the deadline:

 - All official high school and college transcripts or official GED scores

-- Official ACT scores (with a minimum composite score of 18 on the national or residual test)
+- Official ACT scores (with a minimum composite score of 18 on the national or residual on-campus test)